adamking/QuantumCat/README.md

 ### What is QuantumCat?

 Just like Schrödinger's cat exists in a superposed state of being both alive and dead until observed, **QCAT tokens exist in quantum superposition** until "observed" on the blockchain.
-When you observe QCAT tokens, they **collapse** into either ALIVECAT or DEADCAT tokens through a cryptographically secure random process.
-You can then **rebox** pairs of observed cats back into superposition!
+When you observe QCAT tokens, they **collapse** into EITHER all ALIVECAT OR all DEADCAT tokens (never a mix!) through a cryptographically secure random process.
+You can then **rebox** equal pairs of ALIVECAT + DEADCAT back into QCAT (minus a small fee)!

 ## 📦 Monorepo Structure